Digital rants are on the increase and everyone’s digital data/information is on target.

 8. Always use VPN

-Most of IoT-device users must already know about what is VPN and how and why it is used, We as IoT-devices users may use VPN for unlocking entertainment-related platforms/website that may be banned by our country/state for users to access.
+Most IoT-device users must already know about what is VPN and how and why it is used, We IoT-devices users may use VPN for unlocking entertainment-related platforms/websites that may be banned by our country/state for users to access.

-For small to medium-sized business, some of your employees are likely to work remotely.
-Tablets and smartphones now make it easy to work anywhere else out of office.
+For small to medium-sized businesses, some of your employees are likely to work remotely.
+Tablets and smartphones now make it easy to work anywhere else out of the office.